The Rebellion

 Our programme

-Lead the Real Food Rebellion: Give Your School the Edge
+Join the Real Food Rebellion: Give Your School the Edge

 Imagine a classroom where your KS3 students don’t just learn about food.
 They outsmart the junk.
 They make choices that matter.
 That’s the promise of our ready-to-teach, evidence-backed, PSHE-ready six-lesson pack.